-Because of this, they have a huge career section on their website, and they do most of the recruitment directly using their own tools.
+Because of this, they have a huge career section on their website, and they do a majority of the recruitment directly using their own tools.

 Twitch has grown immensely in recent years and is now one of the major players in the gaming space.

 Twitch hire not only esports people, but there is also a high demand for community managers and partner relationship managers.